Education provided by ARU is Gold standard

 As a student at ARU, you’ll undertake both child and mental health placements and modules, learning to support patients both mentally and physically.
 We’ll help you grow into a competent nurse and concentrate on developing your leadership skills.

-We’re proud to have been shortlisted for Nurse Education Provider of the Year in 2019 and 2020 by the Student Nursing Times.
+We’re proud to have been shortlisted for Nurse Education Provider of the Year in 2023 by the Student Nursing Times.
 It speaks volumes about the quality of our teaching.

 You’ll soon discover that ARU is a stimulating place to study Child and Mental Health Nursing, with excellent facilities and registered, practising tutors who’ll make sure you’re being taught the latest techniques and give you the support you need to succeed.
 We make use of technology to support your learning too, with virtual reality scenarios or real time assessment.